DevGod6969/Newer-Mavoric/README.md

   </p>
 </div>

-# Archive Notice
-Mavoric is not longer maintained and here for legacy purposes.
-Please see: https://github.com/Bavfalcon9/Mavoric/issues/84 for more detail.

 ## Information
 Mavoric is a plugin designed to enforce the generic functions of MC:BE.
 Mavoric is designed to execute and enforce general cheat detection powerfully without a hassle. <br /><br />